• Skip to primary navigation

 Sign for Palmilla Neighborhood off Highway 1

-Drive through the neighborhood until you come to this sign directing you to the beach and turn left.
+Drive through the neighborhood until you come to a sign directing you to the beach and turn left.

 entrance to Palmilla public beach